 “Hahaha, it’s fine.
 Cute, ain’t she?”

-Right as she was about to say ‘What kind of nonsense am I spouting?’ a determined voice barged in from beside the table.
+What kind of nonsense am I spouting?
+Just as Terra was about to voice that thought, a determined voice barged in from beside the table.

-“That marriage interview, can it wait?”
+“That marriage interview, could it wait?”

-Terra placed her aunt back at the table and turned around.
+Terra sat her aunt back down at the table and turned around.
+A small and slender doll was standing there.

 “It’s fine.”